 Learn more about this exhibition and related programming.

 The Touch Gallery has been funded by the Elizabeth Morse Charitable Trust.

-Our Trott Family and McCormick Foundation Galleries, located in the Ryan Education Center, are dedicated to displaying children's artwork.
+Our Trott Family and McCormick Foundation Galleries, located in the Ryan Education Center, are dedicated to displaying original artwork created by children and teens.

 Gallery 11 The Thorne Miniature Rooms (68 model rooms created on a one-inch-to-one-foot scale) are one of the most beloved collections at the Art Institute.
 These fascinating models of interiors and furnishings from the late 13th century to the 1930s were conceived by Mrs. James Ward Thorne of Chicago and constructed between 1932 and 1940 by master craftsmen according to her specifications.
 Peek inside these Lilliputian interiors and discover a host of tiny treasures—from solid gold toy trains to miniature versions of modern masterpieces.